algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## About the programme

-Over the 5/6 week programme you will participate in a mix of in-person workshops and asynchronous online discussion around live coding.
-The mentors will be Antonio Roberts, Gary Stewart and Alex McLean.
-More information about them and other partners can be read on the [Mentors](/mentors) page.
+During the programme you will participate in a mix of in-person workshops and asynchronous online discussion around live coding.
+The mentors will be Antonio Roberts and Tyger Blue.
+More information about them and other partners can be read on the [About](/about) page.

-This opportunity is open for Black West Midlands-based artists only.
+This opportunity is open to Black artists only.

 ## Applicant profile